Ars-byte/Arkanoid/README.md

 ## Dependences

+·Install python3 in your sistem.

-·Open a terminal
+·Open a terminal.

-·in the terminal write: "pip install pygame"
+·in the terminal write: "pip install pygame".

-·and python3 code.py
+·and python3 code.py.

-Thanks for you clone :3
+Thanks for you clone :3.